ruarim/RSampler/README.md

 # RSampler
- A sampler made on the juce framework
+ A sampler with the juce framework